 Your Docs Have a Second Reader Now

-The fastest-growing reader of your API docs has no eyes.
-Agent-readable output is a structural advantage the subscription model is built to ignore.
+Something reads your API docs that has no eyes, and it reads the page, not a special file.
+Clean, structured output is a structural advantage the subscription model is built to ignore.

 Something started reading your documentation that does not care how it looks.

-It does not see your theme.
-It does not scroll your sidebar or notice that you finally fixed the dark-mode contrast.
+It does not see your theme or scroll your sidebar, and it never noticed that you finally fixed the dark-mode contrast.
 It fetches a page, strips it to text, and tries to answer a question or make a call.
-The fastest-growing reader of API documentation has no eyes, and most docs are still written as if every reader does.
+By Cloudflare’s count, automated traffic passed human traffic for the first time in mid-2026.
+A meaningful slice of the reading done against API documentation now happens with no eyes at all, and most docs are still written as if every reader has them.

 Two readers, one source

 Documentation Is the Contract Surface makes the case that documentation became the surface humans and agents both ground on.
 That is two audiences with opposite needs reading the same pages.
 The human wants layout, navigation, and a sense of place.
-The agent wants the reverse: no chrome, no JavaScript to execute, just structured text it can pull into a context window without driving a headless browser.
+The agent wants the reverse: the page’s text and structure, pulled into a context window without chrome to skip, JavaScript to execute, or a headless browser to drive.

 # Cheese Store API